-We understand the challenges that many have when it comes to deciding which platform you should be developing your app on, iOS or Android?
+Do we understand the challenges that many have when it comes to deciding which platform you should be developing your app on, iOS or Android?
 There is never a simple answer.
 Additionally, considerations surrounding user interface design and user experience should also be made.
 Here are 5 (of many) considerations that you can look at when making this decision.
-Alternatively, simply give us as a call.
+Alternatively, simply give us a call.

 1) Android is the most popular operating system across the globe